The Power He “Knows Not”

 Death is its Master.

 I really do think that humans, and particularly human wizards, ought to be a little more open-minded about other species’ interpretations of the concept of “ownership”.
 And perhaps they ought not to be *quite* so hasty to ascribe purely human traditions to anthropomorphicised allegorical entities.
-Certainly not when there is no shortage of other competing interpretations of the same concept among other sentient creatures who are also subject to the same entity, with all of whom you already have ample experience in dealing.
+Certainly not when there is no shortage of other competing interpretations of the same concept among other sentient creatures who are also subject to that same entity, with all of whom you already have ample experience in dealing.

 Like, say, Goblins?